Cuban firefighter captain arrested in Miami for domestic violence: What is known about the incident?

 When the woman got out of the car to remove the screws, Vasquez grabbed her wrists and forcefully snatched both phones from her.

-Once inside the home, according to the report cited by WSVN, Vasquez "got on top of the victim and started slapping her in the face several times," headbutted her, hit her on the head with her own phone, and ripped her clothing off.
+Once inside the home, according to the report cited by WSVN, Vasquez "mounted the victim and began to slap her in the face several times," headbutted her, struck her in the head with her own phone, and tore off her clothing.

 When the woman tried to leave the house, Vasquez followed her, grabbed her by the hair, and pushed her back inside.

-The victim, terrified, denied the events in front of the officers
+The victim, frightened, denied the allegations to the officers

-An anonymous call to 911 alerted the Sheriff’s deputies about the disturbance at the residence.
+An anonymous call to 911 alerted sheriff's deputies about the disturbance at the residence.

-Upon arrival, the victim, frightened, initially denied that anything had happened and said that she did not need assistance.
+Upon arrival, the victim, frightened, initially denied that anything had happened and stated that she did not need help.

-However, he later went to a hospital complaining of a severe headache as a result of the attack, where the officers recorded his statements and obtained an arrest warrant for Vasquez.
+However, he later went to a hospital complaining of a severe headache as a result of the assault, where the officers documented his statements and obtained an arrest warrant for Vasquez.

-On Monday, Vasquez appeared before a judge who set an alternative bail of $17,500 and ordered him not to have contact with the victim, as well as prohibiting him from possessing firearms or other weapons.
+On Monday, Vasquez appeared before a judge who set an alternative bail of 17,500 dollars and ordered him not to have any contact with the victim, in addition to prohibiting him from possessing firearms or other weapons.

 A history of incidents that raises questions